samuelbfernandes/Trait-assisted-GS/README.md

 # GS-2017
-Files for multi-trait GS paper
+Files for trait-assisted GS paper

 The following files contains: